Taskforce Response Team Goal:

 campus, departments should schedule partial staffing on alternating days.
 Such schedules will

-help enable social distancing, especially in areas with large common workspaces.
+help enable social distancing, especially in areas with large common workspace.

 people together at common entry/exit points of buildings.
 Staggering reporting and departure